 This WooCommerce multi currency switcher comes in a free and paid version, which offers multiple-site and unlimited-site plans starting from $49 annually.

 2. WooCommerce Multi-Currency

-WooCommerce Multi-Currency provides option to detect visitor’s physical location using geolocation.
-Product prices are then automatically displayed to them in their local currency.
+WooCommerce Multi-Currency provides an option to detect the visitor’s physical location using geolocation.
+Based on this information, product prices are then automatically displayed to them in their local currency.

 There are two options available for currency conversion rates:

 - The plugin can automatically adjust prices based on real-time currency rates.
 The rates are available from CurrencyLayer API and OpenExchangeRates.
 Both have free plans available.